 Step 4: Choosing

-It isn’t always comfortable to deal with another’s weaknesses in the right way… our own emotions often get in the middle.
+It isn’t always comfortable to deal with another’s weaknesses in the right way… our own emotions often get caught in the middle.
 Neither is it always comfortable to look our own weaknesses square on.
-God invites us to choose His way in making the right relational choices.
+God invites us to choose his way in making the right relational choices.
 These decisions, made in the face of the sandpaper edge of irritation, will bring a result.
 You can help choose what kind of harvest you want on your team.

 Step 5: Prayer

 We will pray for each other.
 When you see an area of weakness or irritation in your teammate, talk first to God and not to the next teammate.
-When I see a weakness in you, and you see one in me, our first job will be to carry it in prayer.
+When I see a weakness in you, and you see one in me, our first job will be to carry it to God in prayer.
 Weaknesses are the very entry point for God’s strength when we ask for it!
 We will offer grace to one another.

 Step 6: Grace